This post may contain affiliate links. See our affiliate disclosure.

 - Vegan butter or olive oil.
 I like the extra flavor that butter lends to this dish, but feel free to use olive oil or any cooking oil you prefer.

 - Flour.
-This will help to thicken our sauce.
+To slightly thicken our sauce.
 I use regular all-purpose but you can use rice flour to make it gluten-free.

 - Beef-style veggie broth.
 I always keep Edward & Sons Not Beef Broth bouillon cubes in my pantry.
 They’re great for making savory soups, stews, and things like seitan.
 Better Than Bouillon No Beef Base is another alternative but it is a bit more expensive and I typically have to order it online.
 If you only have regular vegetable broth available to you, I recommend adding in about a tablespoon of soy sauce to get that umami flavor.